g0zzy/funding-platform/README.md

 Then run your application on Visual Studio.

 <img src="assets/app.PNG" width=650>

+Initially the investments will all be "0" - after you've invested in some, it will look like above.

 ## Requirements [↑](#table-of-contents)
 •	User can see a list of fundings with investment required.